AtharvThakur7/aasist/README.md

 AASIST was selected after a careful evaluation of multiple state-of-the-art models due to its ideal alignment with our primary goals:

-- Detecting AI-generated human speech with high accuracy (EER = 0.83%) -Supporting real-time or near real-time detection, striking a balance between speed and accuracy
+- Detecting AI-generated human speech with high accuracy (EER = 0.83%)
+- Supporting real-time or near real-time detection, striking a balance between speed and accuracy
 - Performing well on real-world conversations, showing resilience to noise, microphone variations, and longer speech sequences

 Compared to other models, AASIST offers the best trade-off between performance, generalizability, and practical deployment readiness.
 It does not overfit to specific attack types and works well even in unseen conditions, which is critical in an evolving threat landscape.